DIY Wooden Caddy Image Transfer TutorialAmanda Bachelder

 Getting images printed can be as easy as attaching an image file to an email and picking up the print from a local office supply or shipping store.
 Depending on size, these prints typically cost less than a dollar each.

-*Helpful Hint: If an image has text, make sure the image is mirrored (reversed) prior to printing.
+*Important Tip: If an image has text, make sure the image is mirrored (reversed) prior to printing.

 Applying the Image